EBMUD provides recycled water to numerous sites for irrigation, commercial and industrial uses.

-In 1988, EBMUD constructed the San Leandro Recycled Water Facility to serve recycled water from the City of San Leandro's Water Pollution Control Plant.
-EBMUD customers currently connected to this recycled water system include two golf courses and the Harbor Bay Parkway in Alameda.
-Their recycled water use saved more than 100,000 gallons per day in FY15.
+In 1988, EBMUD constructed the San Leandro Recycled Water Facility to recycle water from the City of San Leandro's Water Pollution Control Plant.
+This project can provide irrigation water to a golf course and City of Alameda landscaping.

 East Bayshore Recycled Water Project